WAAX frontwoman Maz DeVita was in a car with a friend when she first heard Refused’s genre-defining (and defying) opus The Shape of Punk to Come.

 “I couldn’t believe what I was hearing and I immediately knew that it was a game changer,” Maz explains.
 “I was very drawn to the completely original musicality, lyricism, and vocals.
 It’s the blueprint of how an album should be.”

-Flash forward a few years and Maz and Dennis are having an insightful, cross-generational chat ahead of the release of Refused’s fifth full-length album War Music and a few months after WAAX’s debut LP Big Grief.
+Flash forward a few years and Maz and Dennis are having an insightful, cross-generational chat ahead of the release of Refused’s fifth full-length album War Music and a few months after the release of WAAX’s debut LP Big Grief.
 A throwback to the unrelenting bite and wide sonic scope of The Shape of Punk to Come, the album lays its anti-capitalist vision on the table from opening track, ‘REV001’.

 “When there’s blood on the streets, somebody’s getting paid,” Dennis sings.
 “Somebody’s getting paid when you’re the slave.”